 Final Thoughts on Hazard Identification

 As you have seen, there is more than one way to approach hazard identification in aviation SMS.
 There are a couple of other approaches that bear mentioning, but we won't cover them here.

 During the system analysis phase of SMS implementation, you are describing your system in an effort to "kick loose" ideas to list hazards during the proactive hazard identification activities.
 This can turn into a monumental task for new aviation SMS.
 Once hazards are identified, risk scenarios are reviewed and risk controls are evaluated to ensure risk remains acceptable.

-The other approach occurs during Management of Change activities.
+The other approach occurs during the Management of Change activities.
 When proposed organizational change prompts a new Management of Change project, affected systems are evaluated to ensure new hazards are not introduced into the system and that existing hazards' associated risk remains acceptable.

 We hope these ideas are helpful to your organization in identifying hazards and reducing risk.

 Employees need easy, flexible methods to report identified hazards.
-These short videos offer insight how you can improve your hazard identification and hazard reporting program.
+These short videos offer insight into how you can improve your hazard identification and hazard reporting program.

-Ready for Live Demo of an SMS database?
+Ready for a Live Demo of an SMS database?